tancolin/SmartHome_proto/README.md

 # SmartHome_proto
-SmartHome project base on OneNET, and the development pllatform is STM32F103RET6.
+SmartHome project base on OneNET, and the development platform is STM32F103RET6.